plemarquand/bootreport/README.md

 bootreport
 ==========

-Get spoken reports when you leave and arrive the house.
+Get spoken reports when you leave and arrive the home.